 What Types of Compensation Can I Receive?

-Our Douglasville truck accident attorneys will fight for every penny of compensation for which you need and deserve.
+Your Douglasville truck accident attorney will fight for every penny of compensation which you need and deserve.
 Under personal injury law, you may be entitled to get compensated for the following.

 These are the calculable damages that can be assigned an actual dollar amount.
 These typically include medical expenses, lost earnings or income, lost earning capacity, and property damage.

 These are much harder to calculate than economic damages as they are intangibles that can’t easily be assigned a dollar value.
 They include things like pain and suffering, emotional distress, anxiety, and depression, as well as loss of consortium and/or companionship.